 1. From the World Map, list the properties that make life "extreme".
-Include the "extreme" ranges for each property.
+Include the "extreme" ranges for each property (e.g. what is the hottest? coldest? saltiest?).

 2. Do you think that the map is a complete list?
 What other things might you want to include?
 (Use the internet to find information about those extremophiles and list their conditions as well.)